2007 Denver Broncos season: Week 5: vs San Diego Chargers

 Hoping to rebound from their road loss to the Colts, the Broncos went home for a Week 5 divisional duel with the San Diego Chargers.
 In the first quarter, Denver trailed early as Chargers QB Philip Rivers got a 2-yard TD run, while LB Brandon Siler returned a fumble 23 yards for a touchdown.
 In the second quarter, the Chargers continued its offensive revival with kicker Nate Kaeding getting a 26-yard field goal.
 Afterwards, the Broncos got their only score of the game, as kicker Jason Elam got a 30-yard field goal.
 San Diego ended the half with Kaeding nailing a 45-yard field goal.

 In the third quarter, Denver continued to get pounded with Rivers completing a 9-yard TD pass to TE Antonio Gates and a 15-yard TD pass to WR Vincent Jackson.
 In the fourth quarter, San Diego sealed their victory with RB Michael Turner getting a 74-yard TD run for the only score of the period.

-With their third-straight loss, not only did the Broncos fall to 2–3 entering their bye week, but the loss marked their worse home loss since losing to the Kansas City Chiefs 56–10 on Oct 23, 1966.
-The 38-point deficit also marked Denver's worst home loss since the AFL-NFL merger.
+With their third-straight loss, not only did the Broncos fall to 2–3 entering their bye week, but the loss marked their worse home loss since losing to the Kansas City Chiefs 56–10 on October 23, 1966.
+The 38-point deficit therefore marked Denver's worst home loss since the AFL-NFL merger.